Sisudachan

-Sisudachan (ศรีสุดาจันทร์; early 1500s – 1548 in Ayutthaya) was a queen of Ayutthaya by marriage to King Chairacha of Ayutthaya.
-At his death, between 1546 and 1548, she served as regent for her son Yot Fa.
+Sisudachan (ศรีสุดาจันทร์; c. early 1500s – 1548), also known by her title Thao Sisudachan (ท้าวศรีสุดาจันทร์), was the queen consort of King Chairachathirat of the Ayutthaya Kingdom.
+Following the king's death in 1546, she served as regent for her young son, King Yotfa.

 According to the chronicles of that time, she was responsible for the assassination of both sovereigns.
-Accomplice of the second regicide was her lover Phan But Sri Thep, which Sisudachan had him appointed first co-regent and then King with the title Khun Worawongsathirat.
-Opposed by a good part of the court, they were victims of an ambush by the nobles of the Sukhothai clans and were executed just weeks after Worawongsathirat had ascended the throne.
+Accomplice of the second regicide was her lover Phan Butsithep, whom Sisudachan had appointed first co-regent and then king with the title Khun Worawongsathirat.
+Opposed by a large part of the court, they were victims of an ambush by the nobles of the Sukhothai clans and were executed just weeks after Worawongsathirat had ascended the throne.

 Biography

 The kingdom Chairacha

-According to various Siamese sources, often in contradiction with each other, king Chairacha had some concubines and wives of lesser rank, including Sisudachan, a princess who according to some was a descendant of the dynasty of Uthong of Ramathibodi I, with whom he had in 1535 Prince Yot Fa and in 1541 Prince Sri Sin.
-The sovereign was absent often from Ayutthaya, engaged in military campaigns against the kingdoms of Lanna, Lan Xang and Toungoo (modern Burma).
-The love of a court official, ambition and lust for power of this wife would prove fatal for both Chairacha and Yot Fa.
+According to various, often contradictory Siamese sources, King Chairacha had several concubines and minor wives.
+Among them was Si Sudachan, a princess who is traditionally regarded as a descendant of the Uthong dynasty of Ramathibodi I. She bore him two sons: Prince Yotfa in 1535 and Prince Sisin in 1541.
+The King was often absent from Ayutthaya, leading military campaigns against the kingdoms of Lan Na, Lan Xang, and the Toungoo dynasty (modern-day Myanmar).
+Historical accounts suggest that Sisudachan's relationship with a court official and her political ambitions eventually led to the deaths of both Chairacha and Yotfa.